I am an American Afro-Latina travel blogger.

 This immediately confirmed my suspicion that I either wasn't dark enough or that I pissed someone off for referring to myself as Latina/Afro-Latina (if you didn't know - yes, that is an issue).

 For some, it is considered a rejection of our Blackness to call ourselves Latina.
 This understandably stems from the overwhelming number of Latinos who refuse to identify with their "Blackness" due to internalized racism (that's a whole 'nother article).
 But I use Black and Latina interchangeably.
 I love my blackness, brownness, and splashes of turquoise and coral.
+I do t mind using the terms interchangeable.
+One is a race.
+The other, ethnicity.

 I'm Black.
 I am Latina.
 I am American.
 And I'm awesome.